Literacy generally refers to the ability to read and write in a meaningful manner.

 Individualised and Targeted Approach

 Based on your child’s test results, we will develop a personalised program plan that targets your child’s language and literacy weaknesses.
 Our developmental milestones approach ensures that the training program is specifically catered to your child’s learning abilities and needs.
+More information about how we do this with our reading program can be found in our blog article here.

 Focus on underlying Cognitive Abilities